 - In conclusion, the entire row will be selected within a blink of an eye.

-Read More: How to Group and Ungroup Columns or Rows in Excel
+Read More: How to Select Specific Columns in Excel

 Things to Remember